Williamsport, Maryland: Recent developments

+On January 16, the United States Department of Homeland Security (DHS) purchased a warehouse in Williamsport to use as an Immigration and Customs Enforcement (ICE) mass detention center.
+Members of the community learned of the detention center after DHS purchased the property at 16220 Wright Road for $102 million.
+DHS plans to begin housing detained persons in the warehouse by April 2026.

 Transportation

 The main means of transportation to and from Williamsport are by road.
 Interstate 81 is the main highway directly serving Williamsport, passing along the town's southeastern border.
 I-81 continues north towards Harrisburg and south towards Martinsburg.
 A few miles from Williamsport, I-81 also has an interchange with Interstate 70, which provides access to Baltimore and Pittsburgh.
 Other highways serving Williamsport include U.S. Route 11, Maryland Route 63 and Maryland Route 68, all of which converge in the center of town.

+WCT operates bus route 441 to Williamsport, connecting the town to Hagerstown's transit center and Valley Mall.